Wildlife smuggling in southern Africa

-The wildlife trafficking network in southern Africa involves the illicit extraction, transportation and transaction of wildlife within and across the nations of Botswana, Lesotho, Namibia, South Africa and Eswatini.
+The wildlife trafficking network in southern Africa involves the illicit extraction, transportation and transaction of wildlife within and across the nations of Botswana, Lesotho, Namibia, South Africa and Eswatini-Swaziland.
 Involvement in the illegal trading network can be divided into three general roles: poachers, traffickers and intermediaries, and consumers.
 There are a wide range of motives depending on an individual's role in the network.
 Some motivations include profit, sustenance, and reducing human-wildlife conflict.

 Wildlife commodities

 Animals subject to wildlife trafficking include any animal that is not explicitly sanctioned by the government to wound, kill, or export.
 In the southern region of Africa, some species that are common in the illegal trading network are exotic birds, large African cats, rhinoceros, and elephants.

 Threatened exotic bird species are the most exported wildlife from the southern region of Africa.
 Top importer of exotic birds is South Africa, though there are also buyers in the United States and Europe.
 The African Gray Parrot (Psittacus erithacus) is the most poached parrot of South Africa.

 Large African cats that are poached include lions, cheetahs, and leopards.
 Body parts of African cats, particularly lions, are traded both pan-nationally and transnationally for zootherapeutic practices.
 Eighty percent of the African Lion (Panthera leo) population is concentrated in east and southern Africa.
 Trade of lion skin, teeth, and claws occurs most frequently within the continent.
 While domestic trade of lion parts is much more common, there is also a significant amount of lion bone trade across East-Southeast Asia.

 Elephants and rhinoceros are poached for ivory and rhinoceros horn.
 The trends of rhinoceros and elephant poaching are largely dependent on global demand.
 Rhinoceros horns are used for decorative purposes and some Asian medicines.
 In South Africa, rhino poaching commonly happens on privately owned land, which is difficult for officials to prevent.
 Another common place to poach is Kruger National Park.
 The African elephant (Loxodonta africana) is the elephant species that inhabits southern Africa.
 While elephant populations in Eastern and Central Africa are steadily decreasing, elephant population sizes in southern Africa are stable.
 The current elephant population in southern Africa is 293, 447.
 However, poaching continues to threaten the status of elephant populations, specifically in Kruger National Park, where the PIKE (Proportion of Illegally Killed Elephants) value has increased 23% from 2014 to 2015.